d9pouces/StarterPyth/doc/source/index.rst

 ========================================

 StarterPyth provides complete skeletons of different kinds of Python projects, with `setup.py` file, documentation, unitary tests, and translation files.
-It also provides some :mod:`distribute` commands to ease the development of well-written applications.
+It also provides some :mod:`setuptools` commands to ease the development of well-written applications.